Will Victor Wembanyama Get Suspended? NBA Announces Decision on Spurs Star’s Punishment for Nasty Elbow in Game 4

 Meanwhile, regarding fighting, “a fine not exceeding $50,000 and/or suspension may be imposed upon such player(s) by the commissioner at his sole discretion.”

-There is an established precedent of players receiving lengthy suspensions for vicious elbows, such as when forward Metta World Peace was suspended for seven games for elbowing shooting guard James Harden in the head during an April 2012 Los Angeles Lakers vs. Oklahoma City Thunder game.
+There is a precedent of players receiving suspensions for vicious elbows, such as when forward Metta World Peace was suspended for seven games for elbowing shooting guard James Harden in the head during an April 2012 Los Angeles Lakers vs. Oklahoma City Thunder game.

 World Peace’s suspension included the final contest of the regular season and the first six games of the playoffs after his harsh foul caused Harden to suffer a concussion.
 However, World Peace had a well-documented history of physical altercations leading up to the significant penalty.